 Over the past 15 or so years, it has become increasingly clear that the fundamental laws of science are expressions of the concept of information.
 This includes laws governing the small (at subatomic scales), the large (astronomical scales), and everything in between.
 In between are chemistry, biology and even higher-level effects involving willful human activity, such as economics and sociocultural organization.
 These laws all derive from a principle of information optimization called extreme physical information, or EPI.*

-The book "Science from Fisher Information" is the main reference for the approach (see reference [1b] in list at end).
+Aside from the preceding article, the book "Science from Fisher Information" is the main overall source for the approach (see reference [1b] in list at end).
 The publisher's website is http://books.cambridge.org/0521009111.htm Also see the most recent version [1c] "Exploratory Data Analysis Using Fisher Information," eds.
 B.R.
 Frieden and R.A.
 Gatenby (Springer-Verlag, 2007).

 The purpose of this website is to present the ideas behind the Fisher approach.
 Very little math is used.
 I invite your reactions to it, via my email address above.
 See also the book review "An Unexpected Union - Physics and Fisher Information," at http://www.siam.org/news/news.php?issue=0033.06